Attention spans are getting shorter, people are busier, and information is everywhere so articles need to be short and sweet, right?

 Everyone in the content marketing sphere is resorting to writing short and sweet blog posts that fall around 500 words – if you can make your articles longer and more comprehensive – you’ll achieve higher keyword potential, allowing you to separate yourself from your competitors.

-Although every article you write doesn’t have to be a long one – I highly encourage you to put in an extra 1500 words of work into your articles – the results will be well worth your time.
+Although every article you write doesn’t have to be a long one – we highly encourage you to put in an extra 1500 words of work into your articles – the results will be well worth your time.